maryash/maryash.github.io/135/syllabus_135.md

 TEXT
 Same as CSCI 135: Cay Horstmann, **Brief C++**, 3rd Edition eText/loose-leaf bundle.
 Purchase at the negotiated discounted price of $47.95 through this direct-to-student page:  [https://www.wiley.com/WileyCDA/Section/id-830954.html](https://www.wiley.com/WileyCDA/Section/id-830954.html)

+TUTORING
+There are dedicated computer labs for this course (HUNTER NORTH 1001C, 1000E, and 1000B) staffed with tutors, who are there to help you.
+Please take advantage of it.
+You can ask for help with labs, projects, and general course material
+Monday through Fridays from 9:30 AM to 9:30 PM

 SOFTWARE
 You may use 1001C (in CSCI 136) or 1001B to do your work for this course.
 The standard Linux/Unix/MacOS C++ compiler is g++.
 If you wish to use a home computer, there are several free Linux OSs which you can install for dual-booting with Windows, including http://www.ubuntu.com .
 If you want a Linux-style environment for windows that doesn’t require installing Linux, http://cygwin.com is an alternative.